otaviojava/jcassandra-book/04-cql.md

 INSERT INTO library.magazine (id, posted_at, articles, pages) values ('Java Magazine', '2017-01-01', {'Java EE 8', 'Java 7', 'NoSQL'}, 100);
 ```

-Within a query it is possible to retrieve both all fields and specific columns using the same SQL language standard.
+Within a query, it is possible to retrieve both all fields and specific columns using the same SQL language standard.

 ```sql
 cqlsh> SELECT * FROM library.magazine;